AaronFromTroy/WeekendAlarm/README.md

 Weekend alarm is currently not in a working state.<br/>
 1. Currently Add Alarm just creates a view with a static time and day range.
 2. Android seems to not agree with react natives view borders.
 This will cause inconsistencies in the alarm list layout.
+3. Alarms can be added without a schedule.
+A default will be added, although this doesn't matter since alarms aren't wired up yet.
+4. All testing has been done on android emulators.
+5. Need to merge styles into a shared styles object.
+6. DatePicker needs to be reworked in AddAlarm component.